Finture/Flowee-BPMS-Docs/README.md

-# The Camunda 7 Documentation Sources
+# The Flowee BPMS 7 Documentation Sources

-This repository contains the sources of the Camunda 7 documentation.
+This repository contains the sources of the Flowee BPMS 7 documentation.

 **Important:** _do NOT change the content of `themes/camunda` directory directly!_
 Instead, change the [theme](//github.com/camunda/camunda-docs-theme).